 Each in-kind contribution has one or several designated Recipient Groups, who are expected to realise significant benefit from the in-kind contribution and who will testify to the value of the in-kind contribution.
 Usually, the recipient group is either the Observatory or one of the eight Rubin international science collaborations1.
-The Rubin System Integration, Test, and Commissioning (SITCOM) is also the primary recipient group for several Consortium contributions though, contrary to earlier expectations, these contributions do not require any significant UK-based computing infrastructure or support and so are not considered in this plan.

-In-kind contributions are overseen by a body called the In-kind Program Committee (IPC), which has established a regular review mechanism along with processes for accommodating any changes or deviations in a contribution that may be required (see Section 4.2).
+In-kind contributions are overseen by a body called the In-kind Program Coordination (IPC), which has established a regular review mechanism along with processes for accommodating any changes or deviations in a contribution that may be required (see Section 4.2).